How long do "fake ID websites" take to deliver?

 - a reality check that prevents users from getting burned

-How long do novelty ID websites take to deliver?
+How long does a fake ID website take to deliver?